Perry Fewell

 Perry Fewell (born September 7, 1962) is an American football coach.
 He currently serves as the senior vice president of officiating administration for the National Football League (NFL)'s officiating department.
 Previously, he served as the defensive backs coach or defensive coordinator for eight NFL teams between 1998 and 2019.
 He also served as the interim head coach for the Buffalo Bills in 2009 and for the Carolina Panthers in 2019.
 Fewell won Super Bowl XLVI as the defensive coordinator of the New York Giants, a position he held for five seasons.

 Early life

 Fewell attended South Point High School in Belmont, North Carolina.
-In 1979, he helped lead the school to a 3-A state football championship.
+In 1979, he helped lead the school to win the NCHSAA 3A football state championship.

 College

 Fewell attended Lenoir-Rhyne College and was a football standout.
 In football, he was a four-year letterman.
 As a senior, he was named the team's Most Improved Player.

 Coaching career

 College

 Fewell was a college coach for 13 years (1985–1997), working as an assistant at North Carolina, Army, Kent State, and Vanderbilt.